q-Casimir and q-cut-and-join operators related to Reflection Equation Algebras: Spectral analysis of the first Casimir operator

 \section{Spectral analysis of the first Casimir operator}

-In this section we perform the spectral analysis of the first $q$-Casimir and $q$-cut-and-join\footnote{Below we omit $q$.} operators.
+In this section we perform the spectral analysis of the first $q$-Casimir and $q$-cut-and-join\footnote{Below we omit $q$ in the notation of these operators.} operators.
 Note that the first cut-and-join operator and the first Casimir one coming from the algebra $\hLL(R)$ are equal to each other.